telerik/teststudio-docs/docs/automated-tests/test-results/step-failure-details.md

 ---
 # Step Failure Details

 The Step Failure Details dialog collects all the information related to the failed test step.
 This includes failure details, screenshots, and a snapshot of the DOM.
-For some of the possible failures you can find resolution suggestions directly from the dialog.
+The Step Failure Details section lists handy suggestion how you can resolve the specific error.

-Let's use a very simple test as a baseline, which navigates to bing.com and verifies the text content of the _Images_ link.
+Let's use a simple test as a baseline, which navigates to bing.com and verifies the text content of the _Images_ link.
 The one demonstrated below is modified to look for _'ImagesModifiedToFail'_ instead of _'Images'_ so that it actually fails.

+## Step Failure Details Section

+Execute the sample test and wait until it fails.
+The overall result of the test run is marked as failed and the failing step is marked in the test.
+The __Step Failure Details__ section displayed under provides a quick look at the reason for the failure, the images, and suggestions what options you have to troubleshoot the error.

+![Step Failure Details Section][10]

+### Failure Reason Section

+The __Failure Reason__ section shows a summary of the error, which caused the failure.
+In it you have quick access to the [DOM tree on failure](#page-dom-tab), [Resolve failure suggestions](#resolve-failure-tab), copy the error log, [export the overall step failure details](#how-to-export-the-step-failure-details), or submit a bug, if you have [configured a bug tracking tool](/features/integration/bug-tracking/configuration) for the project.

+![Failure Reason Section][11]

+### Suggestions Section

+The __Suggestion__ section hints you with handy features in Test Studio for troubleshooting a failing test and these are based on the specific error.
+Among these are <a href="/automated-tests/troubleshooting/use-partial-run" target="_blank">how to use the partial test execution</a>, or <a href="/automated-tests/troubleshooting/use-annotated-run" target="_blank">trigger an annotated test execution</a>, <a href="/automated-tests/troubleshooting/update-verification" target="_blank">how to update the verification definition</a>, or <a href="/automated-tests/troubleshooting/element-not-found" target="_blank">how to resolve an error for not found element</a>.

+![Suggestion Section][12]

+### Images Section

+The __Images__ section lists the state of the application at the time of failure compared to what was captured when the test steps were recorded.
+The images are often useful to identify that certain step gets executed before the application is in the correct state to accept the action.
+Such timing issues are usually resolved by adding <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/wait" target="_blank">wait steps</a> or <a href="/features/custom-steps/execution-delay" target="_blank">execution delays</a> before the action is sent towards the page.

+![Suggestion Section][13]

+If you click the magnifier icon, the images are opened in full size and can be zoomed.

+![Suggestion Section][14]

-## How to Open the Step Failure Details?
+## How to Open the Step Failure Details Window?

 Execute the sample test and wait until it fails.
 Hover the mouse over the red cross next to the failed step - a **Step Failure Summary** will popup for a while.